M-Steve1/Restful-API/README.md

 #### Testing

 - Update ENV variable in '.dot' file from 'env' to 'test'
-- Setup database for testing and make sure it tallys with the one on source code
+- Setup database for testing and make sure it tally with the one on source code
 - Edit spec file(s) and variables for testing
 - Testing scripts: